-John Cannavo [1 of 2] – Visiting Philippines for the First Time
+John Cannavo – Visiting the Philippines for the first time

 In this podcast episode, I was joined by John Cannavo of the Texas A&M University specifically the Mays Innovation Research Center.
 They focus on the future of work with a large part of that being outsourcing and the globalization of the workforce.

 We talked to John because he is visiting the Philippines and he has been working in outsourcing now for 6 years or certainly associated with it.

 Derek Gallimore: Welcome to the Outsource Accelerator podcast.
 This is a short format podcast where we explore business and outsourcing mastery.
 My name is Derek Gallimore and I am really excited to bring you the leading podcast in outsourcing.